SEPTEMBER 28 & 29, 2024

 Looking for a Volunteer opportunity?
 Well, we have a place for you!!
-We are gearing up to begin preparations for our 18th Annual Apple Festival and we are looking for volunteers to help make this the biggest, and best Apple Festival ever.
+We are planning for our 20th Annual Apple Festival and we are looking for volunteers to help make this the biggest, and best Apple Festival ever.

 Since then the festival has grown in size and attendance each year.
 New ideas are presented each year and the C.H.T.A.
 Board of Directors decide on which ideas will be adopted to enhance the festival.
 Great emphasis is placed on keeping the festival family-oriented, affordable for families and educational about our unique history.
 The Tower Museum is alway open during the festival and visitors can enjoy the historic exhibits on display and climb the 97 steps to the top of the Tower.